seL4/isabelle/src/Tools/VSCode/extension/README.md

 ## Known Limitations of Isabelle/VSCode

-  * Lack of specific support for the `IsabelleText` fonts: these need to be manually installed on the system and configured for VSCode (see also `$ISABELLE_FONTS` within the Isabelle environment).
+  * Lack of specific support for the Isabelle fonts: these need to be manually installed on the system and configured for VSCode (see also `$ISABELLE_FONTS` within the Isabelle environment).